PlumpMath/haypo_notes/windows.rst

 Guide written for Linux developers.

-See also :ref:`Python <python>` which contains specific information for Python on Windows.
+See also :ref:`Python Packaging <python_packaging>` which contains specific information for Python on Windows.

 Useful tools
 ============